Pediatric Surgery Certifying Exam

 Surgery and by other nationally recognized experts in pediatric surgery.
 All examiners are in active practice, currently certified in pediatric

-surgery, and participating in the ABS MOC Program.
+surgery, and participating in the ABS Continuous Certification Program.
 The ABS makes every effort to avoid any conflicts of

 interest between candidates and their examiners.

-- Candidates are offered 5 opportunities within a 5-year period to pass the Pediatric Surgery Certifying Exam.
-If a candidate decides not to take the exam in a given year, it is a lost opportunity as the five-year limit is absolute.
+- Candidates who completed training in the 2019-2020 academic year or thereafter are offered 3 opportunities within 3 consecutive years to pass the Pediatric Surgery Certifying Exam.
+If a candidate does not take the exam in a given year, it is a lost opportunity as the three-year limit is absolute.
 Exceptions will only be made for active duty military service outside the United States.
-The five-year period begins immediately upon successful completion of the Pediatric Surgery Qualifying Exam.
+The three-year period begins immediately upon successful completion of the Pediatric Surgery Qualifying Exam.

-- Candidates who have exhausted their five-year admissibility period should contact the exam coordinator regarding the readmissibility requirements in effect at that time.
+- Candidates who have exhausted their three-year admissibility period should contact the exam coordinator regarding the readmissibility requirements in effect at that time.

 - Surgeons who achieve ABS certification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.